usbarmory/interlock/README.md

 Compiling
 =========

-The INTERLOCK app requires a working Go (>= 1.4.2) environment to be compiled.
+The INTERLOCK app requires a working Go (>= 1.4.2) environment to be compiled, or cross-compiled, under Linux (it is not supported by or designed for other OSes at this time).

 ```
 go get -u golang.org/x/crypto/pbkdf2